AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 ### 5.1 Constraints for the transport of AV1

 For AV1 video streams, the following constraints additionally apply:
- * An AV1 vidoe stream conforming to a profile defined in Annex A of AV1 Bitstream & Decoding Process Specification shall be an element of a Rec.
-ITU-T H.222.0 | ISO/IEC 13818-1 program and the stream_type for this elementary stream shall be equal to 0xBD (private_stream_1)
+ * An AV1 video stream conforming to a profile defined in Annex A of AV1 Bitstream & Decoding Process Specification shall be an element of a Rec.
+ITU-T H.222.0 | ISO/IEC 13818-1 program and the stream_type for this elementary stream shall be equal to 0xBD (private_stream_1).
- * The sequence_header_obu as specified in AV1 Bitstream & Decoding Process Specification, that are necessary for decoding an AV1 video stream shall be present within the elementary stream carrying that AV1 video stream
+ * The sequence_header_obu as specified in AV1 Bitstream & Decoding Process Specification, that are necessary for decoding an AV1 video stream shall be present within the elementary stream carrying that AV1 video stream.

 ### 5.2 Carriage in PES packets